Loading...

 Skip to main content

-GEORGE JACOB HOLYOAKE, an active propagandist of advanced social theories, born at Birmingham; has lived a busy life as an agitator, lecturing and writing; he espoused the cause of Garibaldi, edited the Reasoner; was the last man to be imprisoned in England on a charge of atheism (1841); was a zealous supporter of co-operation and all movements making for the betterment of the social condition of the working-classes; his numerous works embrace a valuable "History of Co-operation in England," "The Limits of Atheism," "Sixty Years of an Agitator's Life," &c.; b.
-1817.
+George Jacob Holyoake (1817-1906) was an active English propagandist of advanced social theories and a secularist, born at Birmingham.
+He lived a busy life as an agitator, lecturing and writing.
+He espoused the cause of Garibaldi, edited the Reasoner.
+He was the last man to be imprisoned in England on a charge of atheism (1841).
+He was a zealous supporter of co-operation and all movements making for the betterment of the social condition of the working-classes.
+His numerous works embrace a valuable "History of Co-operation in England," "The Limits of Atheism," "Sixty Years of an Agitator's Life," &c.
+He is credited for coining the terms secularism in 1851 and "jingoism" in 1878.